Fall2018ComputerSystems/classRepo/Assignment8_xv6/README.md

 # Deliverable

 - Run 'make clean' on your xv6 directory.
-	- Then upload your xv6 repository to github.
+	- Then upload your xv6 repository to github in a directory named 'xv6'.

 # Rubric